Friday, September 03, 2010 Login

 What is Bloomsday?

-Recently featured in the New York Times and the New York Post, BloomsdayNYC is dedicated to providing and maintaining a list of Bloomsday events in the greater New York City metropolitan area and other major events around the world.
-As Bloomsday 2011 approaches, we will continue to update this site with information.
+Featured on WNYC Radio and in the Village Voice, New York Times and the New York Post, BloomsdayNYC is dedicated to providing and maintaining a list of Bloomsday events in the greater New York City metropolitan area and other major events around the world.

 Date: